 Developing a clear vision for commercial photography is just as important as creating your photographs.
-If you cannot express your idea before you start building your pictures, you will be in no position to be successful.
+If you cannot express your idea before building your pictures, you will be in no position to be successful.
 Developing your vision should be done before you begin creating photographs, so it’s best to take some time.
 Developing a concept can be done anywhere, but it’s best to get a quiet place to do so, free from distractions.

 A good photographer knows their stuff but must also be prepared, pleasant, and on time.
 If you can deliver on time and meet deadlines, your customers will be more likely to hire you again.
 Having a daily planner can help you keep track of deadlines and demands.
-Planning is essential if you want to get a good deal of work done.
+Planning is essential to get a good deal of work done.
 It will also make it easier to focus on the project at hand.

 Commercial photographers and their clients often work out a licensing agreement before releasing their images to clients.
 The purpose of the licensing agreement is to protect the photographer’s intellectual property and avoid any misunderstandings later.
 Most portrait and commercial photographers agree to a royalty-free or rights-managed license, which grants unlimited use rights to the buyer.
 Some clients, however, may want exclusive use of their images to promote their brands.